Museo Civico Scienze Naturali Enrico Caffi: History

 From 1947 to 1955 Professor Virgilio Taramelli took over from Enrico Caffi.
 In 1955, Professor Antonio Valle succeeded Virgilio Taramelli and remained at his post until 1979.
 During his tenure, great strides were made in the expansion of the museum.
 In addition to expanding the collections, he also created a section for scientific research.
 In-depth studies were made on scorpions and mites, which led to considerable knowledge on the physiology and biology of these groups, as witnessed from the rich collection of documents as well as the significant collections of scorpions and mites owned by the museum.
 Valle also promoted research to be done on the region with particular attention paid to aspects related to the quality of the environment, such as the study of Lake Endine, the Brembo and Serio rivers and some springs in the plains of Bergamo.
 In the early 1960s, an agreement was signed between the Municipality of Bergamo and the University of Milan for the opening of the Institute of Earth Sciences and, subsequently, Zoology, in Piazza Cittadella.

 The considerable expansion of the museum's collections of documents, manuscripts and writings due to research, as well as the research activities themselves, led to the need for increased space for conservation and studies.
 In November 1957, work began on Visconti Complex at Piazza Citadella, the future site of the Civic Museum of Natural Science.
-The complex underwent major renovations which were led by architect Sandro Angelini.On 29 June 1960, the new headquarter for the museum, Visconti Complex, Piazza Citadella, was inaugurated.
+The complex underwent major renovations which were led by architect Sandro Angelini.
+On 29 June 1960, the new headquarters for the museum, Visconti Complex, Piazza Citadella, was inaugurated.
 This event was attended by President of the Council of Ministers of Italy, Fernando Tambroni.

 In 1973, the fossil of the oldest well known flying creature was found in Seriana Valley, Cene during an excavation.
 Lived more than 200 million years ago, the Eudimorphodon ranzii was first described by Rocco Zambelli, who then, was responsible for paleontology section of the museum.
 In 1979, Mario Guerra was appointed as the director of the museum.
 He took the same line of management approach as Valle and remained on his post until 1997.
 As an expert ornithologist, he devoted his time to study birds, not only from the region but also from East Africa.
 His keen interest on the study and teaching of taxidermy techniques led to workshops aimed at training young taxidermists.
 As a skilled illustrator, he produced large number of realistic illustrations of his subjects, characterized by his unique style and accuracy which depicted his in-depth knowledge of the subjects.

 In 1980, he edited the first edition of the "Magazine of the Civic Museum of Natural Sciences E. Caffi", which since then, had published numerous articles related to natural science, with particular attention paid to the activities carried out by the museum.
-In 1982 he directed the reconstruction of the mammoth which currently looms over the museum entrance.
+In 1982, he directed the reconstruction of the mammoth which currently looms over the museum entrance.